ProgrammingFlorian/nextgenbike/documentation/docker_usage.md

 # Docker Usage
 ## Build
-Make sure you are directly above the nextgenbike folder
+Make sure you are in the nextgenbike folder
 To build:
-$ docker-compose up
+$ docker-compose build

 ## Run
 To run: